pingidentity/terraform-provider-pingone/docs/data-sources/application.md

 Read-Only:

-- `additional_refresh_token_replay_protection_enabled` (Boolean) A boolean that, when set to `true` (the default), if you attempt to reuse the refresh token, the authorization server immediately revokes the reused refresh token, as well as all descendant tokens.
+- `additional_refresh_token_replay_protection_enabled` (Boolean) A boolean that, when set to `true`, if you attempt to reuse the refresh token, the authorization server immediately revokes the reused refresh token, as well as all descendant tokens.
+Defaults to `true`.
 - `allow_wildcards_in_redirect_uris` (Boolean) A boolean to specify whether wildcards are allowed in redirect URIs.
 For more information, see [Wildcards in Redirect URIs](https://docs.pingidentity.com/csh?context=p1_c_wildcard_redirect_uri).
-- `bundle_id` (String) **Deprecation Notice** This field is deprecated and will be removed in a future release.
-Use `oidc_options.mobile_app.bundle_id` instead.
-A string that specifies the bundle associated with the application, for push notifications in native apps.
 - `certificate_based_authentication` (Attributes List) Certificate based authentication settings. (see [below for nested schema](#nestedatt--oidc_options--certificate_based_authentication))
 - `client_id` (String) A string that specifies the application ID used to authenticate to the authorization server.
-- `client_secret` (String) A string that specifies the application secret ID used to authenticate to the authorization server.
+- `client_secret` (String, Sensitive) A string that specifies the application secret ID used to authenticate to the authorization server.
 - `grant_types` (Set of String) A list that specifies the grant type for the authorization request.
-- `home_page_url` (String) A string that specifies the custom home page URL for the application.
+- `home_page_url` (String) The custom home page URL for the application.
+The provided URL is expected to use the `https://` schema.
+The `http` schema is permitted where the host is `localhost` or `127.0.0.1`.
 - `initiate_login_uri` (String) A string that specifies the URI to use for third-parties to begin the sign-on process for the application.
 - `mobile_app` (Attributes List) Mobile application integration settings. (see [below for nested schema](#nestedatt--oidc_options--mobile_app))
-- `package_name` (String) **Deprecation Notice** This field is deprecated and will be removed in a future release.
-Use `oidc_options.mobile_app.package_name` instead.
-A string that specifies the package name associated with the application, for push notifications in native apps.
 - `par_requirement` (String) A string that specifies whether pushed authorization requests (PAR) are required.
 - `par_timeout` (Number) An integer that specifies the pushed authorization request (PAR) timeout in seconds.
 - `pkce_enforcement` (String) A string that specifies how `PKCE` request parameters are handled on the authorize request.